tc39/notes/es7/2016-07/jul-27.md

 BE: This isn't true, as object literals already do something different compared to manipulating the object, if you put a setter on Object.prototype

-YK: But that is suprising to many useres
+YK: But that is suprising to many users

 AK: What about developers of other languages who define fields and expect those to not trigger setters (as in other languages, where setters don't happen when you declare fields)